My Flight With The United States Air Force Thunderbirds

 The last time the Sertoma Club sponsored the air show in Lafayette, I had the honor of flying with the United States Air Force Thunderbirds, in an F-16 Falcon.
 It was quite a day.
 Actually, it wasn't just a 'flight'; it was truly an experience.

 She explained some of the sensations that I would be experiencing during the flight, asked questions about my health, used her stethoscope to check my lungs, took my pulse and blood pressure, and kicked my tires.
-She also touched on the ejection procedures (I was strapped to an ejection seat!!), and how to land with a parachute (while reassuring me that my pilot has never had to eject), the anti-g force practices (clinching up my muscles, and controlling my breathing), and told me where my “air sickness” bags were located…
+She also touched on the ejection procedures (I was to be strapped to an ejection seat!!), and how to land with a parachute (while reassuring me that my pilot has never had to eject), the anti-G force practices (clinching up my muscles, and controlling my breathing), and told me where my "air-sickness" bags were located (I was one step ahead of her - I brought my own baggies!).

-Declared “good to go”, I was sent to the Aircrew Life Support Specialist, Staff Sergeant Robbin Bailon, who ‘fitted’ me with the flight suit, ‘g’ suit, helmet, mask, and flight gloves (I used my boots from my days in the Army).
+Declared "good to go”, I was sent to the Aircrew Life Support Specialist, Staff Sergeant Robbin Bailon, who 'fitted' me with the flight suit, 'G' suit, helmet, mask, and flight gloves (I used my own boots that had been issued to me in my Army days).

 From there I was sent to meet with the pilot, "Thunderbird Seven", Colonel Rob Skelton.

-Colonel Skelton talked me through the maneuvers that we were going to perform (or, better, that HE was going to perform, and I was going to try to hold on for), he talked me through the ejection procedures (I was strapped to an ejection seat!!), and he kept reassuring me that he has never had to eject.
-He talked me through the forces that were going to be acting upon my body, and reminded me to NOT let MY body “react” into HIS aircraft!
-He showed me where to keep the air sickness bags, and reminded me that the whole flight would be recorded.
-And, yes, I asked.
-He responded with “oh, certainly, that will be on video too..”
-Great.
-Evidence of me puking.
-Joy.
+Colonel Skelton talked me through the maneuvers that we were going to perform (or, better, that HE was going to perform, and I was going to try to hold on for), he talked me through the ejection procedures (I was to be strapped to an ejection seat!!), and he kept reassuring me that he has never had to eject.
+He talked me through the forces that were going to be acting upon my body, and reminded me to not let my body "react" into his aircraft (a polite way of asking me to do everything in my power to keep from throwing up).
+He showed me where they keep the air sickness bags (I showed him my stash of baggies in the lower leg pocket of my flight suit!), and reminded me that the whole flight would be recorded.
+Even the part of me losing my lunch, if that were to happen.
+(Great: video evidence.)

-As excited as I was, I can honestly say that I wasn’t scared, or even nervous: the Thunderbird crew, EVERY one of them that I interacted with, was very professional, and it was obvious that they were on top of their game.
-Now that I think about it, when I walk down the jet way to get onto a commercial flight, I can’t help but envision the scenario: Emergency vehicles, lights flashing, smoke rising from the wreckage, and the last audio on the black box recorder was “hey ya’ll, watch this!!”.
-I know that the odds of actually crashing on a commercial flight are astronomical, but I still get nervous.
-Here I am, walking up to a 20-million-dollar aircraft that flies faster than my brain can total up my grocery bill, and I am as cool as a cucumber.
-I mean, my hands were not shaking, no butterflies in my soon-to-be-empty again stomach; nothing.
+As excited as I was, I can honestly say that I wasn't scared, or even nervous: the Thunderbird crew, EVERY one of them that I interacted with, was very professional and it was obvious they were on top of their game.
+I normally get a little nervous getting onto a commercial flight, almost always imagining scenarios in which my flight has an issue.
+I know that the odds of actually crashing on a commercial flight are quite slim, but I still get nervous.
+Here I am, walking up to a 20-million-dollar aircraft that flies faster than my brain can total the fingers on my left hand, and I am as cool as a cucumber.
+I mean, my hands were not shaking, no butterflies in my soon-to-be-empty-again stomach; nothing.
 Just an eagerness to fly.
 Fast fast.

 As I approach the aircraft, I notice, stenciled on the door, was my name.

-As simple as it was (I have seen the words John Falcon printed on thousands of things in my life), I was so surprised, so honored, to have my name on that plane.
+As simple as it was (I have seen the words John Falcon printed on thousands of things in my life), I was surprised and so honored to have my name on that plane.
 I think that this is when the first lump formed in my throat.
-Not from air sickness (that would come later, twice.), but from sheer pride.
-National pride.
+Not from air sickness (that would come later, twice), but from sheer pride: I was about to fly with one of the most elite groups of American pilots to ever take the stick.

-I climb into the g-suit and climb the ladder.
-The crew chief helps me into the cockpit, and watches to make sure that I buckle up properly (he said that he was impressed that I actually paid attention during my training, but most of it I remember from my Army days in the helicopters!).
+I climb into the G-suit and up the ladder.
+The crew chief helps me into the cockpit and watches to make sure that I buckle up properly (he said that he was impressed that I actually paid attention during my training, but most of it I remember from my Army days, working on helicopters!).

 I slide on the helmet and the gloves; Colonel Skelton gets in, straps in, and then “whirrrrrrrrrrrrrrr – thud – click….
-The canopy closes and latches.
-This is it.
+The canopy closes.
+And latches.

 Did I mention that I am claustrophobic?
-Well, I am.
-Slightly.
-The thought entered my mind when I heard the ‘click’ as the canopy latched, and just as quickly, I put it out of my mind.
+Well, I am, slightly.
+The thought of being enclosed in a 5 cubic foot space hurtling down a runway with only one way out slipped into my mind when I heard the 'click' as the canopy latched, and just as quickly, I put it out of my mind.
 NOTHING was going to stand in the way of this bullet shooting through the sky with me strapped in it, screaming like a little girl.

 The engine cranked up, and as we were rolling to the active runway, I could hear the banter between the tower and the other aircraft.
-“Tower, Quebec 971 requesting clearance for take-off, Shreveport, zero two niner two” or something like that screeches over the headset.
-“Quebec 971, cleared, runway four right, Shreveport, winds blah blah blah”.. and then there was “Tower, Thunderbird Seven, requesting clearance on runway four right, vertical to fifteen thousand…” “Thunderbird Seven, four right, fifteen thousand….”
+"Tower, Quebec 971 requesting clearance for take-off, Shreveport, zero two niner two" or something like that screeches over the headset.
+"Quebec 971, cleared, runway four right, Shreveport, winds blah blah blah"... and then, Colonel Skelton keys his mic:

 It took me a second to realize what was being requested/granted.
 I am not a pilot, but I was able to follow along with most of the radio traffic.
 To confirm my suspicion, I asked Colonel Skelton if he just requested a departure to fifteen thousand feet.
-He said “yes”, and then kicked in the afterburners, sending my naval to rest somewhere just below my shoulder blades.
+He said "yes", right as we went wheels up, and then he kicked in the afterburners, sending my naval to rest somewhere just below my shoulder blades.

 As you can see in the video, we screamed down the runway at over 200 miles per hour, shot straight up, and, within twenty seconds of leaving the runway, we were three miles over the Lafayette airport, inverted.
-That means “upside-down”.
-My naval was now starting to travel up my spine.
+Upside-down inverted.
+My naval was now starting to inch its way up my spine.

 Our first ‘maneuver’ (not including the NASA – type take-off) was a barrel roll.
 He described the maneuver, and then, on cue, he executed.
-That’s when I moved the baggie from my pocket to the strap on my left thigh.
+That’s when I removed the baggie from the lower leg pocket on the flight suit and slipped it into the strap on my left thigh.
+It was closer there.
+You know, just in case.

 Our next ‘maneuver’ was a loop, beginning at around 5000 feet, going up in a huge vertical circle.
 He turned on the smoke generators for the maneuver so I could ‘follow’ our trail as we went inverted, and then completed the loop.
 We pulled a constant 4.5 g’s or so as we did the loop, and when we came back around, he had flown with such precision that we flew right back through our own smoke.
 Truly amazing.